 - Inpatient Areas:

-- Labor and Delivery Units: Two designated visitors are permitted to accompany patients who have been admitted for labor.
+- Labor and Delivery Units: One support person is permitted per stay to accompany patients who have been admitted for labor.
 (This includes certified doulas or birthing coaches.)
 Visiting hours for the Labor and Delivery Units are available 24 hours a day.

-- All Other Inpatient Units: All other inpatient units may have one designated visitor per day.
+- All Other Inpatient Units: All other inpatient units may have one designated visitor per stay.